Financial-Times/source-param-middleware/README.md

   - `cmdbApiKey`: The [CMDB] API key used to validate the source parameter.
   - `errorMessage`: The error message to output if the source parameter is not present and valid.
 Defaults to `"The source parameter is required and should be a valid system code"`
   - `pollInterval`: How often to check for new system codes on [CMDB] in milliseconds.
 Defaults to 60000 (1 minute)
+  - `validationExceptions`: An array of source parameter values which should always pass validation, bypassing CMDB checks.
+These values are still required to be between 1 and 255 characters in length.
+Defaults to `["test"]`
   - `verifyUsingCmdb`: Whether to verify that the source parameter is a valid system code using [CMDB].
 Defaults to `true`